 Name of the Course SOCIOLOGY OF MARGINALIZED GROUPS

+Course Code UASOC604

-Course Code (refer to student handbook) UASOC604
+(refer to student

+handbook)

-Class TYBA
+Class ТҮВА

 Semester VI

 No of Credits 4

 Nature Theory/

+Туре Core/

-Type (applicable to NEP only) Core/
+(applicable to NEP

+only)

-Highlight revision specific to employability/ entrepreneurship/ skill development (if any) 100 words Courses that help in understanding varied Sociological processes operating at Global, Regional and Local level are included in the curriculum.
-Also the application part is taken care of so that the learner shall be able to connect the phenomena around him with the curriculum.
+Highlight revision Courses that help in understanding varied Sociological processes

+specific to operating at Global, Regional and Local level are included in the

+employability/ curriculum.
+Also the application part is taken care of so that the learner

+entrepreneurship/ shall be able to connect the phenomena around him with the curriculum.

+skill development (if

+any) 100 words